If you want to run your own summer camp business then read on…

 The most important thing you should know is that you are operating as a child care service.
 Parents are looking for supervision for their child during the school holidays and you provide a service that does just that.
 Combine your child service with fun, engaging activities and you have a holiday camp business.

-Ideas on how to grow your summer camp business and keep your campers and staff coming back.
+Your camp isn’t a business unless it has paying customers.
+Here we go through ideas on how to grow your summer camp business and keep your campers and staff coming back.

 Read about marketing and sales for summer camps.

 4. Budgeting and Finance for Summer Camps